TUDelft-MUDE/book/book/fem/numerical_integration.md

 # Numerical integration

 In the discrete equations of the finite element method, integrals appear.
-These need to be evualated
+These need to be evaluated

 ```{video} https://www.youtube.com/embed/XQY8i0e-jUA
 ```